We may be contacted at any time at Austdac Pty Limited, PO Box 6486, Baulkham Hills BC, NSW 2153.

 The nature and extent of personal information that we collect varies depending on your particular interaction with us and the nature of our functions and activities.

-Personal information that we commonly collect, hold, use and disclose could include your name, position, date of birth, current address, facsimile numbers, email address, telephone numbers, next of kin, tax file number, education details, Australian Business Number, bank details, business references, financial details, details about your business, drivers licence number and preferred means of contact, professional credentials, hobbies and interests.
+Personal information that we commonly collect, hold, use and disclose could include your name, position, date of birth, current address, facsimile numbers, email address, telephone numbers, next of kin, tax file number, education details, Australian Business Number, bank details, business references, financial details, details about your business, details about purchases, services provided and records associated with these transactions, drivers licence number and preferred means of contact, professional credentials, hobbies and interests.

 How do we collect and hold personal information?